 22. BEETLE/FUNGAL INFESTATION

-Beetle or fungal infestation has the ability to spread rapidly causing damage and disruption.
+Beetle or fungal infestation has the potential ability to spread rapidly causing damage and disruption.
+However, many older properties will have had some beetle infestation which may be of longstanding, extinct, or of no immediate concern.